t-karasova/grs-samples-python/search/tutorials/tutorial_filtering.md

 As you can see now, ```results[]``` contains only items that satisfy the filtering expression.

+## Filtering by text field.
+Use case

-Feel free to test filtering by a textfield yourself, right here in the Cloud Shell environment.
+Now, you can try filtering by a text field yourself, right here in the Cloud Shell environment.

 To do that, find the comment: